HL156A

-HL156A is a derivative of metformin and a potent OXPHOS inhibitor and AMPK activating biguanide.
-Certain types of cancer cells requires OXPHOS to survive.
+HL156A is a derivative of metformin and a potent oxidative phosphorylation inhibitor and AMP-activated protein kinase activating biguanide.
+Certain types of cancer cells requires oxidative phosphorylation to survive.
 By targeting it, HL156A might help in improving anticancer therapy.
-It is more potent than AICAR or metformin at activating AMPK.
+It is more potent than acadesine or metformin at activating AMP-activated protein kinase.
 It is synthesized by Hanall Biopharma.

 Medical uses

 It is in phase 1 trial in patients with advanced solid tumor and lymphoma.

 Pharmacology

-Apart from AMPK activation, it also inhibits expression and activation of IGF-1, AKT, mTOR, and ERK.
+Apart from AMP-activated protein kinase activation, it also inhibits expression and activation of insulin-like growth factor-1, protein kinase B, mammalian target of rapamycin (mTOR), and extracellular signal-regulated kinases.

 Research

 It is researched in multiple conditions like liver and renal fibrosis, cancer and drug resistance in cancer.
-A drug HL176OUT04 with similar pharmacology has been also developed.
+HL176OUT04, a drug with similar pharmacology, has been also developed.